matthewnaples/Data_Science_Portfolio/README.md

 #### View the python notebook and instructions for running the model [here](https://github.com/matthewnaples/Lawn_maskRCNN)
 * Identified lawns with a mean Average Arecision (mAP) of 86.02%.
 ![](images/lawnClassification.png)
-* Adopted [Matterport Inc's implementation](https://github.com/matterport/Mask_RCNN) of Mask R-CNN for the challenge.
+* Adopted [Matterport Inc's implementation](https://github.com/matterport/Mask_RCNN) of Mask R-CNN as our implementation.
 * used image augmentation to overcome sample size barriers (only 85 original images).